A general $q$-series transformation and its applications to multi-sum Rogers-Ramanujan-Slater identities: Proof of the main result

 \end{pot444}

-Considering applications to $q$-series, we need another equivalent version of Theorem \ref{mainthm}. \begin{dl} Let $\{A_n\}_{n\in\mathbb{Z}}$ be any general sequence being independent of $x$, such that the series below converge absolutely.
+Considering applications to $q$-series, it is necessary to reformulate Theorem \ref{mainthm} in an equivalent form. \begin{dl} Let $\{A_n\}_{n\in\mathbb{Z}}$ be any general sequence such that the series below converge absolutely.
 Then it holds

 \end{dl} \pf From the $q$-binomial theorem (cf. \cite[(II.3)]{10}), it follows

 Thus we easily find

 Using \eqref{basic33} again to simplify the last sum, we have